michaelvivar/Enrollment-System/README.md

   - Repository Pattern
   - Factory Pattern

+Goal:
-Goal: Make a Single(almost) line of code framework
+  - To develop a Single(almost) line of code framework